zaralogue/team-resources/README.md

 ## Known issues
 (aka things I'm working on)

-Despite the words under the "transparency" value up above, I do struggle with being super direct when it comes to relaying difficult feedback.
-It's something I'm working on.
+Despite the words under the "transparency" value up above, I do struggle with being direct when it comes to relaying difficult feedback.

 I can tend to take on too many projects/causes/etc (because they're all so interesting!) which can lead to burn out.

+I'm an "active procrastinator" and like to work under the pressure of a looming deadline, even if I've set that deadline myself.

-I'm still getting used to 100% remote life and how to connect with people I only see every quarter.
+I'm still getting used to 100% remote life and how to connect with people I only get to see every quarter.
 Weekly 1:1s and team meetings definitely help with this, but I welcome other suggestions and am also always up for a meetup IRL!